How to Cure Rheumatoid Arthritis Permanently

 5. Exercise

-you may not feel like moving, but it’s okay and good as It won’t worsen your RA and might reduce joint swelling and lessen your pain.
+You may not feel like moving, but it’s okay and good as it won’t worsen your RA and might reduce joint swelling and lessen your pain.

 Before you begin, discuss your RA with your physician or a physical therapist.
 They can assist in developing the ideal program for you.
 It’ll presumably focus on the following:

-Aerobics exercise to get your heart pumping, such as walking or swimming
+Aerobic exercise to get your heart pumping, such as walking or swimming

 Strength training helps maintain strong muscles around your joints.